Germinating the seeds

 Climate -- It comes from mountain cloud forests in Peru, and like most Fuchsias, it prefers mild daytime temperatures and cool nights.
 It can tolerate warm days provided that nights are cool.
 I don't know if it will thrive if temperatures regularly get above 85 degrees F (29 C) and nights are above 65 degrees F (18 C).
 I don't think it can survive temperatures below freezing.

 Over about 40% humidity is best.
-If the humidity drops too low indoors, consider using an ultrasonic humidifier, which you can get at home improvement stores or thrift shops.
+If the plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier, sold at home improvement stores and some thrift shops.

-Feeding -- Once they are 7 days old, give a very light dose of liquid fertilizer (about 1/8 strength), and repeat each week.
-Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
+Feeding -- Once they are 7 days old, give a small amount of diluted liquid fertilizer (about 1/8 strength), and repeat each week.
+Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrientse.

 Once the plants have 3 pairs of leaves, you may switch to a granular fertilizer that contains micronutrients.
 Follow the dosage on the package.